 Notwithstanding the Affiliation, Cornerstone continues to operate as a separate and distinct entity (from both WIF and Converge) in substantially the same manner as it operated prior to the Affiliation.
 Per Cornerstone's 2020 audited financial statements, Cornerstone has generated net operating income in each of the 2020, 2019 and 2018 fiscal years of Cornerstone, and Cornerstone expects to generate a net operating income for the 2021 fiscal year.
 Accordingly, the parties at this time plan for Cornerstone to use its own financial resources (rather than WIF's) to sustain and grow Cornerstone's operations.
 The organizations will, however, leverage each other's operational resources to reduce costs and expand respective operations (within the scope of their charitable purposes).
-In furtherance of this goal, WIF has agreed to supplement Cornerstone, Dr. Craig A. Dunn is serving as President of Cornerstone and director ex officio, and C. Norwood Davis is serving as a director of Cornerstone and its secretary.
+In furtherance of this goal, WIF has agreed to supplement Cornerstone's current workforce with WIF personnel.
+Specifically, Mr. Kevin Batman is serving as a director of Cornerstone, Dr. Craig A. Dunn is serving as President of Cornerstone and director ex officio, and C. Norwood Davis is serving as a director of Cornerstone and its secretary.
 These individuals provide services to Cornerstone in addition to, and not in replacement of, their existing roles with WIF.
 All three individuals believe they can continue to serve WIF in substantially the same capacity as they have historically served WIF notwithstanding their additional responsibilities with Cornerstone.